wallberg/blog/_drafts/review-evolution-20.md

 > This book issues a challenge: "Show an example of a code that's not designed.
 All you need is one".
 To date no one has documented the emergence of a naturally occurring code.
 If such a process were found, it would be one of the most celebrated discoveries of the last 100 years.
 A group of private investors and I are offering a prize for this discovery, if the process that produces codes can be patented. {%cite marshallEvolutionBreakingDeadlock2015 -l 338 %}

 I find this to be a bit confusing and seemingly contradictory.
 The author posits that we don't know of any naturally occurring codes.
 This points to there being a designer of the code, which supports his religious belief.
 But then he says that such a naturally occurring code would be a commercial bonanza (eg, for engineering and artificial intelligence) so he is willing to back such a discovery with his own money.
-It seems odd to be putting so much behind a discovery which might prompt him to "make a massive, wholesale change in my belief system".
+It seems odd to be putting so much behind a discovery which might prompt him to "make a massive, wholesale change in \[his] belief system".

 What is his motivation?
 Here is one possibility: the author is hedging his bets.
 The prize itself attracts attention to his book and his evolution 2.0 theory.
 If no one wins the prize he can claim that as further proof that a designer was required.
 If the prize is claimed then he and his investors stand to make a good deal of money.
 In either case, perhaps his faith won't be shaken because his assertion that DNA is code which requires a designer isn't the reason he retained his faith in the first place.
 Or in other words his belief is based on principles other than those discoverable by science.